QuadSpinner/Gaea-Docs/source/Guide/2-Graph/1-Graph.md

 Gaea's advanced graph based workflow is the key to creating sophisticated terrains.
 This open-ended workflow gives you the flexibility to create almost any kind of results that you want.

+### What are nodes?

+If you have not used node based workflows before, it may look intimidating but Gaea provides a very artist friendly workflow where you are not required to create complex graphs to get good results.

+Each node is a heightfield processor that performs a single task.
+By connecting several nodes, you can create an elaborate program or "recipe" for creating a complex process.
+Some nodes provide more than one output and input.
+These additional "ports" can be used for more sophisticated processing of your terrain.

+A typical node graph will start with a Primitive or "create" node, have several modification nodes such as @Erosion or @Fx, and then eventually be saved.

+Node graphs can only go from left to right but never the opposite as they represent a one-way flow.

+Try following some of the simple exercises in the @tutorials section, and you will see that the graph is quite easy to use. @conveniences further enhance the way you create and manage nodes, making it easy to try different things.

 ![](/images/ui/infinity-graph.png)

 <div class="embed-responsive embed-responsive-16by9">